Ghost Month Begins – Scenes from August 22, 2017

 Initially, we thought we would find pockets of people around Houston celebrating Ghost Month and learn more about the traditions through local interactions.

-Most AsiaiPhone6Sn grocery stores in town carry joss paper and joss sticks, even if it’s only a small selection.
+Most Asian grocery stores in town carry joss paper and joss sticks, even if it’s only a small selection.
 Larger stores carry a wide variety of supplies including joss burners and the ever evolving paper offerings.

 What we discovered was that there are people buying these items, but there are not public displays of the rituals.